Penetration Testing

 With the Metasploit

-While searching for any public exploit Metasploit have already a module for this service and the vulnerability in UnrealIRCd service file in the mirror (Unreal3.2.8.1.tar.gz) was replaced by adding a malicious version with a backdoor allows a person to execute an ANY command with the privileges of the user running the ircd in November 2009 for more information check the following Link.
+While searching for any public exploit Metasploit have already a module for this service and the vulnerability in UnrealIRCd service file in the mirror (Unreal3.2.8.1.tar.gz) was replaced by adding a malicious version with a backdoor allows a person to execute an ANY command with the privileges of the user running the ircd in November 2009.

 Exploitation is straightforward – by setting the RHOST, selecting a payload (cmd/unix/reverse_prel), defining the target port 6697, and setting LHOST to 10.0.2.15, we obtain a command execution shell.